-From the Canon Pastor: A Word About Vaccines
+From the Director of Formation: A Word about Vaccines

 From the Presiding Bishop on the Importance of Getting Vaccinated